AlexiaDelorme/project-cookbook/README.md

 - The user should have the option to be redirected to an existing page.

 ###### Feature 8 - Access denied page
-- If a user tries to access a page where log in is necessary, a personalized access denied page should display.
+- If a user tries to access a page where log in is required, a personalized access denied page should display.
 - The user should have the option to be redirected to the log in or sign up page.

 #### (Additional) Features for community members

 ###### Feature 1 - Log in to their account
-- Users will only need to enter his email and password for authentication and authorization.
+- Users will only need to enter their email and password for authentication and authorization.
 - The hashed version of the password provided by the user will be checked with the password saved in the database.
 - Users are provided with a feedback "login unsuccessful..." (red flashed message at the top of the page) if the email and/or password provided are incorrect.
-- Once users succesfully logged in to their account, they get a green flashed message saying "login successful!" and are redirected to their account dashboard.
+- Once users successfully logged in to their account, they get a green flashed message saying "login successful!" and are redirected to their account dashboard.

 ###### Feature 2 - Log out
 - Users can easilly log out of their account by clicking on the log out button in the navigation bar in the top right corner.

 ###### Feature 3 - Account Dashboard
 - Users have a summary of all the functionalities they can perform as being a community member.
-- By clicking on the corresponding menu item in their account dashboard, user can:
+- By clicking on the corresponding menu item in their account dashboard, users can:
     - manage their account details
     - manage their own recipes
     - get access to the form to add new recipe